DigiBP/Team-Apples/README.md

 - After sending the email, the workflow proceeds to the next step, which involves making an HTTP request to fetch and lock information from Camunda.
 This could be a service task that retrieves additional data or performs a specific action using an API provided by Camunda.
 - The fetched information is then used to complete the service task or execute a specific action.
 This could involve processing the data, performing calculations, or integrating with other systems.
 - Once the service task is completed, the resulting information or outcome is sent back to Camunda.
 This allows Camunda to update the process instance's state and continue with the workflow based on the completed task.
+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ![TO-BE-PROCESS/MAKE-Screenshots/2.
 Sent e-mail with URL links.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/2.%20Sent%20e-mail%20with%20URL%20links.png)